linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 {: .note }
 >
-> Your password will not be shown on your screen as you type it.
+> Your password will not be shown on screen as you type it.
 This is a security feature built into most linux programs to protect your password from people standing behind you; it is not a programming glitch.

-3. Once you are logged in and see a `mysql>` prompt, create a new MySQL database called `roundcube`.
+3. Once logged in and a `mysql>` prompt is shown, create a new MySQL database called `roundcubemail`.

         CREATE DATABASE roundcubemail;

 {: .note }
 >
-> The trailing semicolon (`;`) after the command tells MySQL where one command ends and the next begins.
+> The trailing semicolon (`;`) tells MySQL where one command ends and the next begins.

-4. Before you create a MySQL user, head over to the [Secure Password Generator](http://passwordsgenerator.net) and generate a 15 character randomized password making sure to check the **Exclude Ambiguous Characters** checkbox.
+4. Visit [Secure Password Generator](http://passwordsgenerator.net) and generate a 15 character randomized password, making sure to check the **Exclude Ambiguous Characters** checkbox.

 This will help secure your MySQL database against *brute-force* attacks, where the attacking computer keeps guessing passwords until it guesses the right one.
-Brute-force attacks usually guess passwords that contain common words, phrases or numbering sequences (e.g. newark123).
+Brute-force attacks usually guess passwords that contain common words, phrases, or numbering sequences (e.g. "newark123").

-5. Replace the password `3ENDqKF4jX6fNQh9` below with the password you just generated in step four.
+5. Create a new MySQL user called `roundcube` and replace `3ENDqKF4jX6fNQh9` with the password you just generated in step four.

         CREATE USER 'roundcube'@'localhost' IDENTIFIED BY '3ENDqKF4jX6fNQh9';